koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

   - suggestions
   - goals
 ---
-I have been writing a journal for the last 10 years.
-This diary helped me a lot and I want to write down a few things that I discovered to celebrate this achievement that I thought it was impossible.
-At the same time, I wish to help who is not sure if starting one to do so, or not.
-Those are my personal observation.
+I have been writing down events of my life for the last 10 years.
+I want to celebrate this achievement. 🎉☺️ This diary helped me a lot in the past, and I want to convince anyone who is on the fence about starting one to go for it.
+Those are my personal observation of things that I noticed.

 <!-- more -->